-Everyone knows him: the man with the robe and the high miter, traveling the world and shaking the hands of political personalities.
+Everyone knows him: the man with the white robe and the high miter, traveling the world and shaking the hands of political personalities.
 Head of the Catholic Church and supposedly the representative of God on earth: the Pope.
 Is his title justified or is it total nonsense?

 In fact, neither the Old nor the New Testament mention the Pope or his position in any way.
 However, the scriptures say that no one is worthy of God and no one is like Him.
 Neither kings nor prophets could match God in any way or call themselves his deputy.

 To whom then will ye liken God? or what likeness will ye compare unto him?
 (Isaiah 40:18)

 O Lord God, thou hast begun to shew thy servant thy greatness, and thy mighty hand: for what God is there in heaven or in earth, that can do according to thy works, and according to thy might?
 (Deuteronomy 3:24)

 Forasmuch as there is none like unto thee, O Lord; thou art great, and thy name is great in might.
 (Jeremiah 10:6)

 There was never an evidence that a Pope was the deputy of God

 In all these years none of the Popes were able to prove that God had chosen them, nor was there ever an evidence to believe that the Pope was the deputy of God.
 The church justifies the postion of the Pope by a quote which claims that Peter was the successor of Jesus.